analyticalrohit/ai-hands-on/README.md

 - `Neural Networks and Deep Learning` by Michael Nielsen
 - `SQL Cookbook` by Anthony Molinaro

-For more books in AI/ML, I have created another repo for this.
-[Check Here](https://github.com/Ramakm/AI-ML-Book-References.git).
+For more books in AI/ML, I have created another repo for this [Check Here](https://github.com/Ramakm/AI-ML-Book-References.git).
 I will be adding lot more in coming days/months.
 If you are interested to read book, go check this repo out.

 ## Learning Path